-4. There are four rubber seals between the manifolds and heat exchanger which may need replacement.

-5. Ease the seals out of the manifold.
-Replace carefully, ensuring that the seal is inserted into the manifold parallel and pushed fully in.

-6. When fitting the new heat exchanger note that the left hand location stud is offset towards the centre more than the right hand one.
+- 4. There are four rubber seals between the manifolds and heat exchanger which may need replacement. - 5.
+Ease the seals out of the manifold.
+Replace carefully, ensuring that when the seal is inserted into the manifold it is parallel and pushed fully in. - 6.
+When fitting the new heat exchanger note that the left hand location stud is offset towards the centre more than the right hand one. - 7.
+Reassemble in reverse order.